Bird flu, or avian flu, is an infectious type of influenza that spreads among birds. In rare cases, it can affect humans.

 Bird flu in the UK

-H5N8 bird flu has been found in some wild birds and poultry in the UK.
-H5N6 has also been found in some wild birds in the UK but is a different strain to that seen in China.
+H5N6 has also been found in some wild birds in the UK, but this is a different strain to the H5N6 virus that has infected some people in China.

 You can read the latest bird flu updates on GOV.UK.

 How bird flu spreads to humans

 Bird flu is spread by close contact with an infected bird (dead or alive).